GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    The slip-vector symbol can now optionally accept a vector-head angle [30].
    Finally, to match :doc:`psxy` we have added the option **-T** for specifying no data input.

+*  :doc:`sphdistance` can now also perform a nearest-neighbor gridding where all grid nodes inside a Voronoi polygon is set to the same value as the Voronoi node value, via **-Ez**.

 *  :doc:`trend1d` can now fit mixed polynomial and Fourier series models, as well as allowing models with just some terms in a polynomial or the Fourier series, including plain cosine or sine series terms.
 Modifiers